OUTLOOK 2022: Central Europe and the Baltic states

-Central Europe faces a critical year in 2022, with a key election in Hungary in April, in which Prime Minister Viktor Orban, the region’s high-profile strongman, is seeking a fourth consecutive term, while rumbling political instability in Poland and Slovakia could lead to early elections.
-This could be a make-or-break year for the region's radical rightwing political forces, which will have an impact right across the EU and the Balkans.
+Central Europe faces a critical year in 2022, with a key election in Hungary in April in which Prime Minister Viktor Orban, the region’s high-profile strongman, is seeking a fourth consecutive term, while rumbling political instability in Poland and Slovakia could lead to early elections.
+This could be a make-or-break year for the region's radical right-wing political forces, which will have an impact right across the EU and the Balkans.

 These potential political changes come as the region, especially the Baltic states, faces a much more dangerous geopolitical environment, as neighbouring Russia menaces Ukraine and tightens its grip on Belarus.

-Central European states – which already have some of the highest deaths per capita from COVID-19 in the EU – are also bracing for the sweeping eastwards of the Omicron version, at a time when businesses are already struggling to recover, government budgets are under huge strain, and people are increasingly ignoring restrictions or even marching against them.
+Central European states – which already have some of the highest deaths per capita from coronavirus (COVID-19) in the EU – are also bracing for the sweeping eastwards of the Omicron version, at a time when businesses are already struggling to recover, government budgets are under huge strain, and people are increasingly ignoring restrictions or even marching against them.

 Political instability and social unrest could also be worsened by rises in inflation, energy prices and interest rates.
 These will hurt living standards – which have stagnated since the global financial crisis – and slow down Central Europe’s already protracted convergence with Western European levels.